 - Obtained favorable decision from U.S. Circuit Court of Appeals in employment discrimination lawsuit.

 ARTICLES, PRESENTATIONS, AND PUBLICATIONS

 - “Body Worn Cameras, Do’s and Don’ts for Local Law Enforcement Officers,” 2015

 - “Americans with Disabilities Act, Issues Impacting Law Enforcement,” North Carolina Association of Police Attorneys, Annual Spring Conference, 2013

 - “Selected Employment Claims under Federal Law, an Overview of Title VII, ADEA, ADA, FMLA, FLSA, and First Amendment Free Speech of Public Employees,” Annual Conference of the International Association of Chiefs of Police, San Diego, California, 2008

 - Law Review Publications: Preconception Torts: Infant’s Right to a Cause of Action, 50 Tenn.L.Rev.
 195; and The Doctrine of Advancements, 50 Tenn.L.Rev.
 763

 Most Recent Posts

-Cranfill Sumner & Hartzog LLP (CSH Law) today announced that Stephanie Webster has joined the firm’s Charlotte office.
+Cranfill Sumner LLP (Cranfill Sumner) today announced that Stephanie Webster has re-joined the firm’s Charlotte office in an Of Counsel position.
 Webster will serve as an attorney in the Employment Law and Municipal & Public Entities Practice Groups.… Read More